rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

 .. note::

     Please take note of the two addresses in the output.
 You will need them later.
-In this example it will be ``http://localhost:8889/tree`` and ``http://127.0.0.1:8889/tree`` .
+In this example it will be ``http://127.0.0.1:8889/tree`` and ``http://localhost:8889/tree`` .
+And also the name of the node your interactive session is running on.

 Accessing Jupyter with a Web Browser
 =====================================